RitterAntoine/RitterAntoine/README.md

 ## Connect with Me

 - LinkedIn: [Ritter Antoine](https://www.linkedin.com/in/antoine-ritter-cesi/)

-## Let's Connect

-Feel free to explore my repositories and connect with me on LinkedIn.
-I'm always open to collaboration and learning from others.
+- Feel free to explore my repositories and connect with me on LinkedIn.

-Happy coding! 🚀